griffio/griffio.github.io/_posts/2016-10-18-Six-Degrees-Of-Pair-Programming.md

 and trust them to get the job done.
 - http://agilemanifesto.org/principles.html
 ```
-It is presented that there is only one kind pairing :-
+It is still presented that there is only one kind pairing :-

 Pilot and Co-Pilot - a monitoring backup pilot can assume command